 But the air-freight sector has some strong incentives to get sustainability right.
 Shippers are under growing pressure to reduce emissions, and the lower carbon footprints of ocean, rail, and road freight could make those modes more attractive again once their capacity is restored.
 To retain the advantages it has won during the pandemic, the air-freight industry would do well to double down on its sustainability efforts—and thereby keep more of the customers it has been gaining during these turbulent years.

-Balika Sonthalia is a partner in the Strategic Operations practice of Kearney, a global management consulting firm, specializing in procurement, supply chain and logistics.
-She leads the Deliver Tower within the practice, focusing on distribution strategy and design, omnichannel supply chain, and supply chain resilience.
+Balika Sonthalia is a senior partner and leads global management in the Strategic Operations practice of Kearney, a global management consulting firm, specializing in procurement, supply chain, and logistics.
 Balika holds a bachelor’s degree from SNDT Women’s University in Mumbai and an MBA from Carnegie Mellon University’s Tepper School of Business.
-She is based in Kearney’s Chicago office and can be reached at Balika.Sonthalia@kearney.com
+She ican be reached at Balika.Sonthalia@kearney.com